- Categories:

 National Language Month FAQs

-What are the languages in the Philippines?
+What is the national language of the Philippines?

 How to Observe National Language Month